marcosr3000/armario-dos-games/README.md

 This is my first project in a solo flight.
 It's a webpage where I catalog my game collection in a colorful and audible way.
 You'll see, for every game title, the cover, basic information such as developer company and release date and listen the theme song.

-Some of the concepts that I applied:
+Some of the tools that I applied:
 <li>responsive design;
 <li>media queries;
 <li>semanthic HTML;